 - 1 Dec.
-2015: All the Java applets were updated.
+2015: All the simulators were updated.
 Now you can download "jar" files from each simulator's pages, and you can execute them by double-cliking them.

 - Interactive Dynamic Simulations